last updated: July 30, 2017

 Out of the gate: blogging is not dead.

 It just looks different.
 Blogging is one form of many of publishing content online, and its reign as mothership has waned.

 Here are a few ways it looks different now.

 When blogging became a thing, it was a new, groundbreaking way for people to connect.
 Never before was someone in Idaho able to publish their thoughts, and a few minutes later, someone in Japan could reply with their own two cents.
 It was amazing.

-There’s faster and easier ways to do this now, mostly through social media.
-Twitter, Facebook, and Instagram have replaced many blog’s comment sections.
+There are faster and easier ways to do this now, mostly through social media.
+Twitter, Facebook, and Instagram have replaced many blogs' comment sections.